 Be Aware Of Seemingly Vegan Foods:

 Marshmallows, Gummy Bears & Jello – all have gelatin in them, which means that most are not vegan or vegetarian!
 Gelatin is extracted from the boiled skin, bones, ligaments, tendons, hooves, and cartilage of animals.
+These types of candies are quite harmful to oral health as well, which are bound to lead you to book an appointment with Oaktown Dental to get your oral hygiene back.
+Thus it’s better to avoid such candies at all cost.

 Hard Coated Candies